Code of Conduct

 • Unwelcome sexual attention

-• Sharing/displaying sexual or sexualised images
+• Sharing/displaying sexual or sexualized images

 • Deliberate “outing” of any aspect of a person’s identity without their consent